Smithsonian Institution Office of Protection Services

 The Smithsonian Institution Office of Protection Services, often referred to as the Smithsonian Police, is the guard and security police force of the Smithsonian Institution.

 It is a federal guard force consisting of 850 officers with special police authority tasked with protecting visitors, staff, property, and grounds of the federally owned and managed Smithsonian Institution museums and research centers in Washington, D.C., New York City, at the 2,800 acre Smithsonian Environmental Research Center in Maryland as well as oversight of the security operations at the Smithsonian Tropical Research Institute in Panama.

 History

 According to a 1978 report by the Comptroller General of the United States:

 In 1882 the Office of Public Buildings and Grounds was authorized to employ four watchmen to protect the buildings and grounds of the Smithsonian.
 The powers and duties of the watchmen were the same as those of the District's Metropolitan Police.
 Pursuant to 40 U.S.C.
 193n, the Smithsonian was authorized to employ special policemen to police the buildings and grounds of the Institution.
 The special police were authorized to concurrently enforce, with the United States Park Police, the laws and regulations of the National Capital Parks.

 Law enforcement authority

-According to the U.S Code (Title 40, Chapter 63, §6306), Smithsonian guards and National Zoo police officers are designated as special police.
+According to the U.S Code (Title 40, Chapter 63, §6306), Smithsonian guards are designated as special police.
+National Zoo police officers are federal Law Enforcement Officers with full Law Enforcement Authority.
 Subsection B outlines the powers of these special officers stating that they: